Square One Publishers

 The book is divided into four parts.
 In Part 1, Kushi details his early life in Japan during World War II, and his journey to macrobiotics under the guidance of George Ohsawa.
 Part 2 delves into the cosmological and universal concepts behind macrobiotics, including the importance of yin and yang.
 In Part 3, Kushi discusses the values that are essential to creating One Peaceful World in modern times.
 And in Part 4, the author looks forward to a new world government.
 One Peaceful World is an important and fascinating book for anyone committed to good health, whole foods, and world peace.

 Michio Kushi came to the United States shortly after World War II upon completing studies at Tokyo University.
 Since then, he has lectured on macrobiotics; the meeting of East and West; traditional Asian medicine, philosphy, and culture; and the realization of world peace and planetary harmony.
 Mr. Kushi is the founder and president of the East West Foundation, Kushi Institute, Kushi Foundation, and Macrobiotics International.
 He is the bestselling author of numerous books, including Your Body Never Lies, The Cancer Prevention Diet, and The Book of Macrobiotics.
-As the leading voice in macrobiotics, Mr. Kushi continues to speak throughout the world on this topic.
-He currently resides in Brookline, Massachusetts.
+As the leading voice in macrobiotics, Mr. Kushi spoke throughout the world on this topic.-

 Alex Jack has written several books with Michio, including The Cancer Prevention Diet, Diet for a Strong Heart, Amber Waves of Grain, and One Peaceful World.
 A former editor-in-chief of East West Journal, he travels and teaches in the United States and abroad.